Aldershot and Alton lines of the LSWR: The military at Aldershot, and a new line

 It was built as a double track from Pirbright Junction to Aldershot, and single from there to Farnham Junction, where it converged with the Tongham line.
 This formed a significant bottleneck as traffic developed, and on 10 March 1875 the line from Aldershot to Farnham Junction was doubled.
 The War Department built siding connections into the army camp, operational from 1890; a junction on the LSWR line was built specially.

-The act of Parliament authorising the Aldershot line had authorised a curve to Ash connecting the Aldershot line to the SER line and the SER had running powers to Aldershot station.
+The South-western (Aldershot) Railway Act 1865 authorising the Aldershot line had authorised a curve to Ash connecting the Aldershot line to the SER line and the SER had running powers to Aldershot station.
 The spur was built in 1879 and on 1 May 1879 the SER then started to exercise the powers to Aldershot.
 A bay platform was provided for them at Aldershot.
 The SER ran eleven weekday and five Sunday trains each way, and improbably advertised them as “direct to the West End, Charing Cross and the City (Cannon Street)... fast trains performing the journey in about 80 minutes'.
 The LSWR had been given reciprocal powers from Aldershot South Junction (the apex of the curve nearer Guildford) and North Camp, but it never used them.
 From the opening of the Ash curve, the LSWR diverted most passenger trains away from the Tongham line so as to serve Aldershot, using the running powers form Ash Junction to Aldershot South Junction.